The Division of Nutrition

 NS1600 (Introduction to

-Public Health)
+Public Health) is a

 three-credit fall course that provides the basic principles, practices, and